Watch party planned, streets to close ahead of KU’s Final Four game Saturday

+Knowing that the KU chant travels far and wide, the support for this team unwavering.

+“You saw it in Chicago, the Rock Chalk chant – ‘Rock Chalk Jayhawk Go KU’ – at the end of the game, and I think all of us here behind me included are excited for this weekend,” KU senior Andrew Cadle said.

-LAWRENCE, Kan. — The University of Kansas and the City of Lawrence released plans for Saturday’s Final Four game.
+That excitement extends across the city.
+The University of Kansas and the city of Lawrence are already making plans for Saturday’s Final Four game.

 KU said it will open Allen Fieldhouse at 4 p.m.
 Saturday for a public watch party.
 The Kansas-Villanova game is scheduled to tip off at 5:09 CT in New Orleans.